MakieOrg/Makie.jl/docs/documentation/recipes.md

 !!! note
     If you're a package developer, it's possible to add recipes without adding all of `Makie.jl` as a dependency.
-Instead, you can use the `MakieCore` package, which is a lightweight packages which provides all the necessary elements to create a recipe, such as the `@recipe` macro, `convert_arguments` and `convert_attributes` functions, and even some basic plot type definitions.
+Instead, you can use the `MakieCore` package, which is a lightweight package which provides all the necessary elements to create a recipe, such as the `@recipe` macro, `convert_arguments` and `convert_attributes` functions, and even some basic plot type definitions.